ayechanst/speedrun-eth-guide/dex-guide.md

 2. What should the value of `totalLiquidity` be, how do we access the balance that our contract has and assign the variable a value?
 3. How would we assign our address the liquidity we just provided?
 How much liquidity have we provided?
 The `totalLiquidity`?
 Just half?
 Three quarters?
 4. Now we need to take care of the tokens `init()` is receiving.
 How do we transfer the tokens from the sender (us) to this contract address?
 How do we make sure the transaction reverts if the sender did not have as many tokens as they wanted to send?
-5. Let's say we want to check our `totalLiquidity` in the front end, what does this function need to do so we can read `totalLiquidity` after calling it?

 <details markdown='1'><summary> 👨🏻‍🏫 Solution Code</summary>